Alex Tuch has 1st NHL hat trick, Sabres beat Flames 6-3 - WHIZ News

 CALGARY, Alberta (AP) — Alex Tuch had his first career hat trick and the Buffalo Sabres handed Calgary its first loss of the season, beating the Flames 6-3 on Thursday night.

+“Pretty dominant player for them,” Sutter said.
+“Probably the best player on the ice.”

-Eric Comrie made 40 saves and Dylan Cozens, Rasmus Dahlin and Casey Mittelstadt also scored to help Buffalo (3-1-0) complete an Alberta sweep after a 4-2 victory in Edmonton on Tuesday night.
+Eric Comrie made 40 saves and Dylan Cozens and Casey Mittelstadt also scored to help Buffalo (3-1-0) complete an Alberta sweep after a 4-2 victory in Edmonton on Tuesday night.

+“It doesn’t matter who we’re playing against, if they’re the toughest team in the league or super highly-skilled, we can play with anyone,” Tuch said.

 Tuch scored his first of the night at 46 seconds of the second period.
 He added his second on a power play at 5:41 of the third, toe-dragging around Mangiapane and whipping a shot inside the far post.